alecchangod/discord-rushia-bot/README.md

 ### Feature planned to add.
 - log - log message deletion/update to a log channel(if you have a channel named "log" then it is forced to enable by now.
 Will add command to change later.
 - more accurate role change
-- language per server
+- language per server (done but only for message translating, more work needed for this features to work on all command)
 - calculator
 - join message
-- twitter(track/untrack/delete/ping role/translate)
+- twitter(track/untrack/delete/ping role/translate) (done but was broken due to twitter api changes)
 - bot status
 - leave server logging
 - manage role